Jamie's Meat-Free Meals

 Jamie's Meat-Free Meals is a UK food lifestyle programme which aired on Channel 4 in 2019.
 In each half-hour episode, host Jamie Oliver creates inspirational vegetarian meals.
-Jamie also sees the increased popularity in vegetarianism in the United Kingdom and abroad.
+In the show, Oliver also explores vegetarianism in the United Kingdom and abroad.

 The show premiered on 2 September 2019 and concluded with its series finale episode on 21 October 2019.